This section discusses pain management for metastatic breast cancer (also called advanced or stage IV breast cancer).

 Once treatment is stopped, reducing any cancer-related symptoms (called palliative care) becomes the main focus, rather than just a part of treatment.
 Palliative care is given by your treatment team, including your palliative care specialist.

-If your health care provider feels that you are likely to have six months or less to live, he or she may suggest that you enroll in a hospice home care program.
+When life expectancy is six months or less, your health care provider may suggest that you enroll in a hospice home care program.

 For more on hospice, counseling and other types of support, visit the Support section.

 * Please note, the information provided within Komen Perspectives articles is only current as of the date of posting.
 Therefore, some information may be out of date at this time.

 What would you tell someone about living with stage IV breast cancer?